Skip to main content

 • Use fixed moorings instead of anchors when stopping in or near kelp beds and seagrasses

-• Land on beaches away from kelp beds or seagrass meadows, or avoid landing at extreme low tides
+• Land on beaches away from kelp beds or seagrass meadows, and avoid landing at extreme low tides

 To learn more about protecting marine habitats, see respect wildlife, and protect native species, below.